 As I was wandering through these amazing tunnels I was totally wrapped up in the enchanting views of the gates.
-Therefore, I didn’t stop where most visitors make their mind up if they really want to climb the mountain all the way to the top.
+Therefore, I didn’t stop where most visitors make their minds up if they really want to climb the mountain all the way to the top.

 I was mindless, and mindlessly I continued way up high.

 Actually, it’s not that steep and it takes about an hour, but it was hot.
 Extremely hot.
-As I reached the top, it was as if I had fallen in a well.
+As I reached the top, it was as if I had fallen into a well.
 I was completely soaked.
 Everything I was wearing – including my skirt – was wet.
 Never in my life had I sweated through a skirt.

-Further South: A Side Trip to NARA
+A Side Trip to NARA

 If you plan on visiting Nara – and saying hello to Bambi’s Asian relatives is one of the must-dos on every trip to Japan – combining it with your visit to the Fushimi Inari-Taisha is very time-saving: After a – preferably early morning – visit to the shrine you don’t need to go back to Kyoto station but can hop on the next regional train, the – who would have guessed – Nara line – of course, included in the JR pass.